Adversarial Preliminary Hearing – Forfeiture

 If you retain an asset forfeiture attorney at Sammis Law Firm in Tampa, FL, we can take the following actions for a seizure under the Florida Contraband Forfeiture Act.

+We negotiate the return of the property with the agency’s attorney.
+That attorney might become especially motivated to resolve the case right before the adversarial preliminary hearing.
 If no resolution can be reached, we will attend the adversarial preliminary hearing (APH) on your behalf to argue for the immediate return of the property.

 Our attorneys are experienced in representing clients in asset forfeiture and adversarial preliminary hearings throughout the greater Tampa Bay area, including Hernando County, Pasco County, Pinellas County, Manatee County, and Polk County, FL.